isomerpages/singhealth-gkps/_about-us/International Advisory Group (IAG).md

 permalink: /iag/
 description: ""
 ---
-The International Advisory Group (IAG) of the Global Knowledge Sharing Platform for Patient Safety (GKPS) comprises of international health care and patient safety experts.
+The International Advisory Group (IAG) of the Global Knowledge Sharing Platform for Patient Safety (GKPS) comprises international health care and patient safety experts.
 The key roles of the IAG are to:

 * review best practices, tools and resources, patient safety experiences, events and programmes submitted to GKPS
 * provide endorsement for best practices, tools and resources to be shared on GKPS
-* supports the editorial board
+* support the editorial board

 The International Advisory Group (IAG) is managed by the SingHealth Duke-NUS Institute for Patient Safety &amp; Quality (IPSQ).